Program Director; Advocate, Intervene, Mentor (AIM) Program

 Senior Research Associate

-Erin J. Farley is a senior research associate at the Center for Court Innovation and is currently a working on the New York Medical Liability and Patient Safety Demonstration Project, a randomized trial of an evidence-based assessment protocol in New York City drug courts; and a cost-benefit analysis of Rockefeller Drug Law reform.
-Prior to joining the Center, she was a professor in the Department of Sociology and Criminology at the University of North Carolina Wilmington.
-Erin’s additional research areas include juror decision making, lay comprehension of scientific evidence and substance use and misuse among youth and young adults.
-She received her B.A. in Psychology from Virginia Tech and her Ph.D. in Criminology from the University of Delaware.
-She has co-authored articles examining college student misuse of illicit prescription drugs, adolescent misuse of over-the-counter drugs and juror comprehension of scientific evidence.
+Erin J. Farley is a senior research associate at the Center for Court Innovation and is currently working on the New York Medical Liability and Patient Safety Demonstration Project, a randomized trial of an evidence-based assessment protocol in New York City drug courts, and a year two impact analysis of the Adolescent Diversion Program.
+She has co-authored reports on Judicial Diversion, Improving Courtroom Communication, and the Bronx Family Treatment Court, as well as articles on college student misuse of illicit prescription drugs, adolescent misuse of over-the-counter drugs, and juror comprehension of scientific evidence.
+She earned her B.S. in Psychology from Virginia Tech and her Ph.D. in Criminology from the University of Delaware.

 Project Director, Youth Justice Programs